Sewing Wth Difficult Fabrics

 Thick Fabrics

-If you have difficulty cutting through a thick fabric like leather or furniture-grade PVC with scissors, place it over a piece of wood and cut it with a craft knife instead.
-Do this underside-up, so that you don't scratch the surface if you slip.
+If you have difficulty cutting through a piece of thick fabric like leather or furniture-grade PVC with scissors, place it over a piece of wood and cut it with a craft knife instead.
+Do this underside-up, so that you don’t scratch the surface if you slip.
 Rather than folding for storage, roll it up as you might roll a poster.
 This will keep permanent creases from forming.
-Some such fabrics don't need to be edged at all; with others, rather than folding to form a hem, simply use a double row of small, close stitches.
+Some such fabrics don’t need to be edged at all; with others, rather than folding to form a hem, simply use a double row of small, close stitches.

-Thick fabrics should be sewn using a heavy, leather-grade needle; needles which are too fine will simply snap.
+Thick fabrics should be sewn using a heavy, leather-grade needle; needles that are too fine will simply snap.
 Make sure the thread you use is strong enough to cope.
 Finishings should be done by hand.
-This can require quite a bit of strength, so it's best to experiment before you take on a big project.
+This can require quite a bit of strength, so it’s best to experiment before you take on a big project.

 Slippery Fabrics

 Tacking by hand is more effective than pinning when it comes to preparing seams and hems on shiny fabric.
 This approach will help to prevent distortion in the finished item.
-Be careful how you arrange the weight of the fabric when you're sewing, so that it doesn't suddenly pull away from you.
+Be careful how you arrange the weight of the fabric when you’re sewing so that it doesn’t suddenly pull away from you.

 Furry Fabrics

-Furry fabrics can be difficult to sew because the the way their long fibres get tangled up with your stitches.
+Furry fabrics can be difficult to sew because of the way their long fibres get tangled up with your stitches.
 To work around this, brush them with a soft hairbrush before you begin, making sure all the fibres are lying in the same direction.
-Sew with the underside of the fabric uppermost, but draw it through so the the fibres remain flat and pointing as you arranged them, parallel to your stitches.
+Sew with the underside of the fabric uppermost, but draw it through so the fibres remain flat and pointing as you arranged them, parallel to your stitches.

 Because most furry fabrics have quite a fragile base, it's best to use a double row of stitches for every seam.
 Use long stitches and a coarse thread that will grip the fabric securely.